leeyookyoung/CountDownTimerForADC/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
-This is an App that counts down minutes and seconds made up with Jetpack Compose (It maybe useful when you plank which is a sort of exercise)
+This is an App that counts down minutes and seconds made up with Jetpack Compose (maybe it would be useful when you have to get to focus on something in less an hour.)

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
-This is for AndroidDevChanllge, but I made it that would be useful for counting down seconds whenever I get plank that I usally do as an exercise.
+It's for AndroidDevChanllge.
-I checked references from [Compose pathway](https://developer.android.com/courses/pathways/compose) and [CountDownTimer class](https://developer.android.com/reference/android/os/CountDownTimer).
+and I inspired by [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) I checked references from [Compose pathway](https://developer.android.com/courses/pathways/compose) and [CountDownTimer class](https://developer.android.com/reference/android/os/CountDownTimer).

 ## :camera_flash: Screenshots